waltz-controls/magix/README.md

 ## Connectors

 A connector is a component that provides interface between the Magix and upstream endoint(s) e.g. Tango-Controls.
-Each component SHOULD define message standard that it accepts and sends in Waltz-Controls RFCs
+Each component MUST define message's *payload* standard that it accepts and sends in Waltz-Controls RFCs

 | Upstream | Platform | State | Transport | RFC | URL |
 |----------|----------|-------|-----|----|-----------|